jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 all playlists that they wish to process separated by comma (the program has instruction prompts and other messages to guide the user).

 <br>**col_names**: This variable is entered straight into the code and identifies the tags that the user
 wants to extract from the mp3 files.
-(The code can be easily modified to have this variable as a parameter to call the main macro with.)
-Here's an example: col_names =  ["Arq","Art","Title","Year"]
+<br>(The code can be easily modified to have this variable as a parameter to call
+the main macro with.)
+<br>Here's an example:
+<br>col_names =  ["Arq","Art","Title","Year"]

 <br>Here's a list of all tags that can be extracted:
 ![image](https://github.com/jrsousa2/Python-scripts-for-iTunes/assets/94881602/e05ba46c-01f6-4e1a-97bd-d41e3136132f)